Trump team escalates threats to shutdown government

 "Anybody who’s surprised by that has not been paying attention for over two years," Conway said.
 "So he’s telling Congress he’s building the wall, he expects the funding, and it’s up to them to work collaboratively.
 We hope they do."

-Trump himself amped up his attacks on GOP leaders in Congress on Thursday, charging that they had ignored his instructions on debt ceiling legislation which has now created a "mess."
+Trump himself amped up his attacks on GOP leaders in Congress on Thursday, charging that they had ignored his instructions on debt ceiling legislation, which he said has now created a "mess."

 “I requested that Mitch M & Paul R tie the Debt Ceiling legislation into the popular V.A.
 Bill (which just passed) for easy approval.
 They…..didn't do it so now we have a big deal with Dems holding them up (as usual) on Debt Ceiling approval.
 Could have been so easy-now a mess!” he wrote in a pair of posts, calling out House Speaker Paul Ryan, R-Wis., and Senate Majority Leader Mitch McConnell, R-Ky.